RARLRoboticResearchLab/RARLRoboticResearchLab.github.io/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
+          - Lab Director
+          - Senior Research Scientist
+          - Project Manager
+          - Robotics Engineer
+          - Software Engineer
-          - Principal Investigators
+          - Data Scientist
-          - Researchers
+          - Hardware Technician
-          - Grad Students
+          - Simulation Specialist
-          - Administration
+          - Junior Research Assistant
-          - Visitors
+          - Intern
-          - Alumni
+          - Safety Officer
       sort_by: Params.last_name
       sort_ascending: true
     design: